 Are you ready for your family holiday vacation?
-You'll have a lot of company, with AAA projecting that the number of year-end holiday travelers will go over 100 million for the first time.
+You'll have a lot of company, with AAA projecting that the number of year-end holiday travelers will surpass 103 million — the most on record.

 But if you're hitting the road, know that you'll face more driving dangers this time of the year than others.
 Freezing temperatures, snow, and ice are settling across most of the country, and elsewhere wet leaves and early sunsets can make driving less-traveled roads a little more dangerous.

 To ensure the safety of you and your entourage as you embark on your holiday travel plans, it's smart to take steps to winterize your car now.

 Oil varies in viscosity, or flow property.
 Thick oil flows like sludge; thin oil moves like maple syrup.
 The "10W30" on an oil refers to the flow rate; the lower the number, the thinner the oil.
 In winter, low temperatures lower the flow rate of oil, so you might consider using a less viscous oil, such as 5W30.
 Changing your own oil can save you money, but if you're hesitant to change it yourself, take your car to an auto shop.
 One option is Pep Boys, which is offering a coupon for its oil change services ($17.99 for conventional, $44.99 for synthetic, or $49.99 for high mileage; expires January 8).
 Note that winter-optimized oils may cost extra.

 Radiator fluid degrades over time.
 For the winter, the mixture should contain at least 50% radiator fluid, which should keep your coolant moving down to -34℉.
 An inexpensive device called a coolant tester can get the job done.
 Now is also a good time to inspect hoses for leaks and replace them as needed.